 © Chicago Athletic Hotel

 The rooftop restaurant of the Chicago Athletic Association Hotel overlooks Millennium Park and Lake Michigan.

-Airbnb has more than 300 properties in Chicago, with lodgings in all price ranges.
+Airbnb has hundreds of properties in Chicago, with lodgings in all price ranges.

 For more tips on saving money, see Cheap Chicago.